RouteLLM: Learning to Route LLMs with Preference Data: LLM Routing

 \subsection{Metrics}

-In this section, we define evaluation metrics that capture the trade-off between cost and quality in the LLM routing problem.
-We start with metrics that independently assess the quality and cost efficiency of a given $R_{\text{bin}}^\alpha$, then introduce two compounded metrics which we use in our experimental evaluations.
+In this section, we define evaluation metrics to capture the trade-off between cost and performance in the LLM routing problem.
+We begin with metrics that independently assess the cost efficiency and performance of a router model $\Mr$ routing between two models $M_s \in \Mhigh$ and $M_w \in \Mlow $, and then introduce two compounded metrics used in our experimental evaluations.

-For cost efficiency, we calculate the \textit{percentage of calls to the strong model}:
+We measure the cost efficiency of $\Mr$ by calculating the \textit{percentage of calls to strong models}: